diypool/diy/docs/SetupACardanoStakePool.md

 ### Updating KES and Certs
 Key Evolving Signature (KES), is a mechanism used by Cardano to prove that you still control the cold keys.
 Each 90 day period you must generate a new KES key pair and a new node certificate using your cold keys.
 Note that 90 days is the maximum period.
-You can generate new KES keys and node certificate anytime within this period.
+You can generate new keys and a certificate anytime within this period.

-To generate new KES keys and node certificate, first figire out the KES period.
-This is done using the genesis file and by querying current slot of the tip of the blockchain.
+To generate new KES keys and a node certificate, first, figure out the KES period.
+This is done using the genesis file and by querying the current slot of the tip of the blockchain.
 Replace `<KES_PERIOD>` below with output of this command

 ```sh
  expr $(cardano-cli query tip --mainnet | nix-shell -p jq --run 'jq .slot') / $(nix-shell -p curl jq --run 'curl -s https://hydra.iohk.io/build/6198010/download/1/mainnet-shelley-genesis.json | jq .slotsPerKESPeriod')
 ```

-Next, generate a new KES key pair from your cold environment
+Next, generate a new KES key pair

 ```sh
 cardano-cli node key-gen-KES \